CEED/libCEED/doc/libCEED.md

 On the front-end, the mapping between the decomposition concepts and the code implementation is as follows:
 - L-, E- and Q-vector are represented as variables of type `CeedVector`.
+  (A backend may choose to operate incrementally without forming explicit E- or Q-vectors.)
 - **G** is represented as variable of type `CeedElemRestriction`.
 - **B** is represented as variable of type `CeedBasis`.
 - the action of **D** is represented as variable of type `CeedQFunction`.